Applications Now OPEN for Semester 2 2020/21

 - Develop their teaching practice based on feedback from peers

 - Develop a personal understanding of CIT’s mission statement which revolves around “student-centred learning”

 - Build their professional network by meeting and working with early career staff from across the institute

 The following provides an overview of the programme:

 We are now inviting applications from early career staff across all disciplines to participate in the second iteration of this important and exciting programme.
-Only applications submitted via our online application form, available here,will be considered - however, a template has been developed to help in the preparation of applications which is available here.
+Only applications submitted via our online application form, available here, will be considered - however, a template has been developed to help in the preparation of applications, which is available here.